EmmaWoodONS/SDG_Data_Explorer_app/Research/User_stories.md

 #8 As a user with disabilities I want the website to provide me with the same experience as a user without disabilities so that I can use it unimpeded

 #10 As a concerned citizen I want the targets to be clearly visible on the website so that I can understand the context of the goals without having to navigate data

+#6 As a user I want to search for content using terms familiar to me so that I don't have to guess what it is called

 ### purpose: look at multiple indicators alongside each other ###
 #32 As a connected influencer/ involved analyst (#73) I want to see the relationships between indicators so that I can understand how they affect each other
 #65 As an involved analyst I want to be able to compare data from multiple indicators so that I can see trends and comparisons